hyperledger-archives/avalon/PREREQUISITES.md

 # Recommended host system
-The recommended host-system configuration for Trusted Compute Framework is to separate the Trusted Compute Framework components from the Sawtooth components.
-This means (at least) two different physical systems if using Intel&reg; SGX-enabled hardware.
-If running in Intel SGX simulation mode, this could be two virtual machines or containers.

-Sawtooth (and the TCF transaction processors for Sawtooth) should be run on Ubuntu 18.04.
-Trusted Compute Framework services (specifically the enclave manager and listener) should be ran on Ubuntu 18.04.
-TCF has been tested on Ubuntu 18.04.
+Hyperledger Avalon services (specifically the enclave manager and listener) should be ran on Ubuntu 18.04.
+Avalon has been tested on Ubuntu 18.04.

-Sawtooth and TCF may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.
+Avalon may run on other Linux distributions, but the installation process is likely to be more complicated, and the use of other distributions is not supported by their respective communities at this time.

 # <a name="environment"></a>Environment Variables
-Summary of all environment variables required to build Trusted Compute Framework.
+Summary of all environment variables required to build Hyperledger Avalon.
 Follow the instructions in the remainder of this document to install and configure these components.